Microbial S isotope fractionation on organosulfonates - EPSC 396 Undergraduate Research Project Application Form

-Grading scheme (The final report must be worth at least 50% of final grade): Final grade will be based on laboratory performance (as evaluated by regular supervisor-student meetings and participation in regular lab group meetings; 50%) and the final written research report (50%).
+Grading scheme (The final report must be worth at least 50% of final grade): Final grade will be based on laboratory performance as evaluated by the research supervisor (50%) and the final written research report (50%)

 Ethics, safety, and training: Supervisors are responsible for the ethics and safety compliance of undergraduate students.
-This project involves neither animal subjects, nor human subjects, nor biohazardous substances, nor radioactive materials, nor handling chemicals, nor using lasers.
+This project involves handling chemicals.